-The Portland Water does not currently treat for Cryptosporidium, but is required to do so under the drinking water regulations.
-Portland is working to install filtration by 2027 under a compliance schedule with Oregon Health Authority.
-In the meantime, Portland Water Bureau is implementing interim measures such as watershed protection and additional monitoring to protect public health.
-Consultation with public health officials has concluded that at this time, customers do not need to take any additional precautions.
+As a result, the Portland Water Bureau does not currently treat for Cryptosporidium, but is required to do so under drinking water regulations.
+Portland is working to install filtration by 2027 under a compliance schedule with OHA.
+In the meantime, the Portland Water Bureau is implementing interim measures such as watershed protection and additional monitoring to protect public health.
+Consultation with public health officials continues to conclude that the general public does not need to take any additional precautions.